Figure53/ActionSync/README.md

 ### `/actionsync/ping`

-Arguments: none
+Arguments: `ping_id` (optional string)

 Clients send this to request a `/actionsync/pong` message from the server.
 Use the roundtrip time for these two messages to calculate an estimated one-way latency.
 Since this latency calculation is critical, `/actionsync/ping` should be sent relatively frequently until a good sense of the netwok latency is achieved.
 After that, it can be sent less frequently.
+If the optional `ping_id` argument is sent, the client expects to receive the same argument back in the corresponding `pong` message.
+This ensures the client can match up the send/receive times when calculating the latency.

 ### `/actionsync/subscribe`